 Character Design For Production Student gallery

 Great instructor.
-An online course can be very detached from the real experience of a classroom, however Nate, really engaged us as students, through his lectures, and fast and useful critique, which made the whole experience more effective and real.
+Sometimes an online course can be very detached from the real experience of a classroom, however Nate really engaged us as students through his lectures and fast and useful critiques, which made the whole experience more effective and real.

 Nate is a great instructor with very professional approach.
 Many thanks for his thorough feedback and always being there to help.